 Cut with a tiny heart-shaped cookie cutter (any other small cookie cutter will do), and place on pans oiled just enough to prevent sticking.
-Bake in a very moderate oven, watching closely until done.
+Bake in a VERY moderate oven (350°F), watching closely until done.

-When done, they will feel firm to the touch, a solid crust having formed over the top.
+When done, they will feel firm to the touch with a solid crust having formed over the top.
 They should be very light, and will loosen easily from the pan after being allowed to stand a moment to cool.

-The success of these confections depends upon the oven, which should not be as cool as for meringue, nor quite so hot as for sponge cake.
+The success of these confections depends on the oven, which should not be as cool as for meringue nor quite so hot as for sponge cake.
 If properly made, they are very excellent and require but little labor. —Good Housekeeping

 The vintage pop-up Valentine pictured above was given to my mother by my father sometime in the 1930s, during the height of the Great Depression.
 It must have cost Dad a pretty penny back then, and Mom always treasured it.